EdmundBenedict/lordcephei.github.io/pages/appfunc.md

 Where tutorials exists that explain a feature in more detail, this page will point them.
 Tutorials do not yet exist for many features.
 As a stopgap, this page refers to a script in the source directory that illustrates the feature.
-For the purposes of this page, the source directory is called _~/lm_{: style="color: green"}.
+For definiteness, we assume that the source directory is called _~/lm_{: style="color: green"}.

 ### _Physical Applications_